VladimirKhil/SI/README.md

 .NET 6 SDK is required to compile the solutions.
 Visual Studio 2022 is required to publish SImulator ClickOnce application.

+WiX Toolset is required to build app installers.

 # Solutions

 * *SImulator* - SIGame offline app (allows to host a game with a single computer and projector)